samthiriot/knime-shapefiles-as-WKT/docs/pages/5_color_and_view/index.md

-# Demo: convert KML data into shapefile format
+# Demo: Color Geometries using Color Manager

 [Download the workflow here](5_demo_read_color_and_view_buildings.knwf), then import it into KNIME using File/Import KNIME Workflow.